Translating Classical Buddhism to Modern English

 22. “‘There are other ascetics and priests who eat the faithful alms of others and pursue a messenger’s livelihood.
 Whether it’s for kings, the king’s ministers, priests, or gentlemen, they relay their messages.
 They travel from here to there and there to here.
 They take a message here and deliver it there or take a message there and deliver it here.
 They might do this themselves or instruct others to do it.
 The ascetic Gautama doesn’t do such things.’

 23. “‘There are other ascetics and priests who eat the faithful alms of others and just study military strategy and combat.
-They might train in the use of swords and staves or the bow and arrow.
+They might train in the use of swords and staves or bows and arrows.
 They might fight animals like chickens, dogs, pigs, sheep, elephants, horses, cattle, and camels or fight men and women.
 They might make different kinds of music using horns and drums, singing and dancing.
 They might climb poles, perform handstands, and practice various acrobatics.
 The ascetic Gautama doesn’t do such things.’

 24. “‘There are other ascetics and priests who eat the faithful alms of others and practice teachings that obstruct the path.
 They make their living with wrong livelihoods such as telling the signs of men and women’s good and bad fortune, their beauty and ugliness, or the signs of livestock.
 They do this seeking to profit by it.
 The ascetic Gautama doesn’t do such things.’